 What are my career options?
 How will I make a living with this credential?

 The great thing about being a Certified Lifestyle Fitness Coach is that you have endless career and business opportunities.
 Some primary careers include: coaching clients one-on-one in their home, your home, or your office.
 Many coaches coach in groups to help more people and earn more money per hour.
 In addition, you can seek out alternative (and frequently very lucrative career opportunities) as a blogger, writer, podcast host, author, online content provider, online video host or publisher of digital education products.
 You can also offer your services online to individuals, small groups or large groups.
-You can use fun online communication/collaboration platforms such Skype, Google Hangout, iChat or PowHow for your coaching services.
+You can use fun online communication/collaboration platforms such Skype, Google Hangout or iChat for your coaching services.
 You can become an expert for authority websites such as WebMD, eHow and Livestrong.
 You can become a frequent expert guest on podcasts, radio shows, TV talk shows, news programs or in industry publications.
 The list of opportunities is truly endless.
 Nothing is hold you back.
 So, go make a difference today!

-How will I get clients?
+How will I get clients for my coaching business?

 What is the difference between a personal trainer, life coach and a lifestyle fitness coach?